Second Home Mortgage Rates: 2022 Outlook

 Are Mortgage Rates Always Higher for Second Homes?

-Mortgage rates for second homes are almost always higher than the current market rates for primary homes.
+Mortgage rates for second homes may be higher than the current market rates for primary homes — although it’s often not by much.
 That doesn’t necessarily mean that rates for second homes are unrealistically high.
 In fact, the rates for second homes right now may actually be less than your current rate on your primary home.

 This is because mortgage rates are currently close to record lows, meaning that if you’re interested in purchasing a second home at a favorable rate, now is the time to do so.